Menu

 Ancient genomes from the Himalayas illuminate the genetic history of Tibetans and their Tibeto-Burman speaking neighbors

-Authors Liu CC, Witonsky D, Gosling A
+Authors Liu CC, Witonsky D, Gosling A, Lee JH, Ringbauer H et al.

 Abstract